How to edit scripts with your favorite editor?

 editor 2

-• Drag the file into any Violentmonkey tab or popup.
+2.1.
+Drag the file into any Violentmonkey tab or popup

-• Drag the file into the browser toolbar or tab label area.
+2.2.
+Drag the file into the browser toolbar or tab label area

 • In Chrome-like browsers you must enable "Allow access to file URLs" in Violentmonkey's details in chrome://extensions page first.
 Since this is dangerous (any userscript will be able to read any local file via GM_xmlhttpRequest), you may want to use the other methods instead.

-• In modern Firefox-like browsers don't close the file tab while tracking as it's used to read the contents of the file.
+• In modern Firefox-like browsers don't close the tab of this file while tracking as it's used to read the contents of the file.

 The port number :8080 may be different or even omitted depending on the server you installed.